(A) Materials used in the drilling process shall meet the following requirements:

 (d) Coarse grade or pelletized bentonite for dry pouring into the annular space or for sealing wells or boreholes.

-(a) Bentonite based grout slurries shall be mixed according to the manufacturers recommendations to achieve a minimum solids content of twenty percent bentonite by weight of water.
-Synthetic organic polymers that meet ANSI/NSF standard 60 may be added to bentonite slurries to suppress hydration of the bentonite particles and shall be mixed according to the manufacturer's recommendations.
+(a) Bentonite based grout slurries shall be mixed according to the manufacturer's recommendations to achieve a minimum solids content of twenty per centbentonite by weight of water.
+Synthetic organic polymers that meet NSF 60-2016 may be added to bentonite slurries to suppress hydration of the bentonite particles and shall be mixed according to the manufacturer's recommendations.

 (c) Bentonite grout slurries shall not be used when the total dissolved solids of the water in the annular space to be grouted exceeds fifteen-hundred milligrams per liter of total dissolved solids, unless it is determined that the dissolved iron levels are less than fifteen milligrams per liter, chloride levels are less than five hundred milligrams per liter, and calcium levels are less than five hundred milligrams per liter.
 Coarse grade or pelletized bentonite shall not be used when the total dissolved solids of water in the borehole or well exceeds fifteen-hundred milligrams per liter.